 The requirement for acceptance of the position is that the candidate has accepted a tenure-track assistant professorship or the equivalent at a research institution and can put off his/her start date for a year to be spent at Dartmouth.

-Sebastian Ellingsen is the 2021-2022 Dartmouth International Economics Post-Doctoral Fellow.
-Sebastian received his Ph.D. from Pompeu Fabra and will be joining the University of Bristol as a lecturer in July 2022.
+Torsten Jaccard is the 2022-2023 Dartmouth International Economics Post-Doctoral Fellow.
+Torsten received his Ph.D. from the University of Toronto and will be joining the University of British Columbia as an Assistant Professor in 2023.